u-hyszk/u-hyszk/README.md

 ## Hi there 👋
-I'm a student of Tohoku Univ.
+I'm a M1 student at Tohoku University.

 Specializes in AI (Speech Emotion Recognition / Natural Language Processing).